kaby76/AntlrVSIX/doc/readme.md

 # User Guide

-AntlrVSIX is an extension for Visual Studio 2019 and 2017.
+AntlrVSIX is an extension for Visual Studio 2019.
 With [Antlr4BuildTasks](https://github.com/kaby76/Antlr4BuildTasks),
 this extension provides support for writing C# applications using the [Antlr](http://antlr.org) parser generator.
 The extension